c-luk/fDraw/README_fDraw.md

 # fDraw
-a simple learning playground for testing purposes
+#### a simple learning playground for testing purposes

 this app should enable a user to draw a rectangle or a line on a paint area. a toolbar should let a user choose a drawing method.

+---

+ChangeLog 0.45:
+- added button for moving shapes (not working on line shapes yet)
+- added button for deleting the paint area
+- configured maven exec plugin

 ChangeLog 0.44:
 - project transfered to github